Antzee1/100-days-of-code/readme.md

 ⬆️ Order of entries: newest to oldest ⬆️
 <br/><br/>
+### Day 62 - Monday 12.03.2018 - JavaScript practice
+Was away for the weekend.
+Travelled back today.
+Used my JavaScript practice sheet to practice writing JavaScript variables on the flight.
 ### Day 61 - Wednesday 07.03.2018 - DJ controller progress!
 <img src="./images/log-day-61-traktor.png" alt="screen shot of finished code drawing of a DJ controller"/><br/><br/>
 Finished the drawing of the DJ controller.
 Now it's snugly packed for my weekend trip to Bergen, where I'll be DJing and dancing.